Tilia platyphyllos

-Tilia platyphyllos, the large-leaved lime or large-leaved linden, is a species of flowering plant in the family Malvaceae (Tiliaceae).
-It is a deciduous tree, native to much of Europe, including locally in southwestern Great Britain, growing on lime-rich soils.
-The common names largeleaf linden and large-leaved linden are in standard use throughout the English-speaking world except in the British Isles, where it is known as large-leaved lime.
+Tilia platyphyllos, the large-leaved lime, broad-leaved lime, or large-leaved linden, is a species of flowering plant in the family Malvaceae (Tiliaceae).
+It is a deciduous tree, native to much of continental Europe including southwestern Great Britain, typically growing on limestone-derived soils.
+It is not native in Scotland or Ireland, but is naturalised there.
 The name "lime", possibly a corruption of "line" originally from "lind", has been in use for centuries and also attaches to other species of Tilia.
 It is not, however, closely related to the lime fruit tree, a species of citrus.

-The specific epithet platyphyllos (greek: πλατύφυλλος) means in greek "with broad leaves".
+The specific epithet platyphyllos (Greek: πλατύφυλλος) means "with broad leaves" in Greek.

+Taxonomy

+The species was described by the Italian botanist Giovanni Antonio Scopoli from Carniola, now part of Slovenia.

+Five subspecies are currently accepted by the Plants of the World Online; they differ mainly in detail of leaf pubescence, with some geographical segregation; three are widespread, the other two more localised: